prophets of godquranic stories

 The Breath of Life and Divine Spirit

-Beyond the physical form, what truly distinguishes Adam and his descendants is the divine breath, imbuing him with life, intellect, and a spiritual essence.
+Beyond the physical form, what truly distinguishes Adam and his descendants is the divine breath, imbuing them with life, intellect, and a spiritual essence.

 Who is the first prophet